NEHAPURI/Deletion/README.md

 # Deletion
-deletion of element in an array
+Deletion of element in an array

+copy the .cpp file into C:\TURBOC3\BIN and open in turbo